Professor, gästDepartment of Education and Special

-Curt Hagquist is a Guest Professor of Public Health at the Department of Education and Special Education, University of Gothenburg.
+Curt Hagquist is a Guest Professor of Public Health at the Department of Education and Special Education, University of Gothenburg since October 2020.
 In between 2009 and September 2020, he was the director of the Centre for Research on Child and Adolescent Mental Health (CFBUPH) at Karlstad University.
 His research fields comprise adolescent mental health, including impacts of the COVID-19 pandemic; epidemiology; Rasch Measurement Theory; social determinants of health; health promotion.

 Member of the WHO Technical Advisory Group on the mental health impacts of COVID-19 in the WHO European Region.
 10 February 2021 – 9 February 2023.

 Member of the Expert Review Panel for the Research Programmes in Adolescence, Mental Health and the Developing Mind, UK Medical Research Council (MRC), Arts and Humanities Research Council (AHRC) and Economic and Social Research Council (ESRC).
 Sept 2020 – April 2021.

 Member of a focus group appointed by the Swedish Research Council, aimed at contribute to a long term research agenda on virus and pandemics.
 December 2021–